chaseruskin/orbit/docs/src/topic/dst.md

 In VHDL, a common example of a namespace clash is when different files define an entity by the same name, which may have different behaviors.
 Namespace clashes may start to appear when a higher-level IP requires the same entity from an IP but as different versions throughout its dependency tree.

-## Solution - Dynamic Symbol Transformation
+## Solution

-The proposed algorithm solves the namespace clashing problem by rewriting conflicts with a new unique identifier without losing information in the original identifier.
+We solve the namespace pollution problem with an algorithm called _dynamic symbol transformation_ (DST).
+The DST algorithm solves the namespace clashing problem by rewriting conflicts with a new unique identifier without losing information in the original identifier.

 ### Limitations

 Orbit automatically handles resolving duplicate identifiers for primary design units due to two design contraints.
 The limitations are:
-1. All primary design unit identifiers in the current IP must be unique within the scope of the IP.
+1. All primary design unit identifiers in the current ip must be unique within the scope of the ip.
-2. All primary design units identifiers in the current IP must be unique within the scope of the IP's direct dependencies.
+2. All primary design units identifiers in the current ip must be unique within the scope of the ip's direct dependencies.
 An identifier can be duplicated for primary design units across indirect dependencies.

-## Example Demonstration
+## Example

-This section walks through a basic demonstration of the dynamic symbol transformation (DST) algorithm.
+This section walks through a basic demonstration of the DST algorithm.
 First, it defines some terminology, and then walks through the algorithm's functionality.

 ### Symbols